sharispe/slib/slib-tools/slib-tools-sml-toolkit/README.md

 More about the syntax of the configuration file at http://www.semantic-measures-library.org

-## Questions
+## Questions, Bugs and Requests
 Do you have a question about the usage of this toolkit in your project?
 Please use the dedicated mailing list at http://www.semantic-measures-library.org

-## Bugs and requests
-If you have found a bug or a request for additional functionality, please use the issue tracker on GitHub.
+If you have found a bug or a request for additional functionality you can also use the issue tracker on GitHub.

-https://github.com/sharispe/slib/issues using [SML-Toolkit] as message prefix.
+https://github.com/sharispe/slib/issues using [SML-Toolkit] as label.

 ##About